-Most people don’t want to wear a used wedding ring as their own, so if you are considering selling your wedding ring, it’s best to ask a broker for a valuation.
+Most people don’t want to wear a used wedding ring as their own, so if you are considering selling your wedding ring, it’s best to get an independent jewelry appraisal conducted.

 Typically, you will receive an offer between 50-75% of the gold or platinum’s overall value as it will need to be melted down, reforged into a new setting, and resold.

 Even a wedding ring with diamonds set into it can be worth significantly less than the original purchase price.
 In order for the raw materials of the ring to be re-used in a new piece of jewelry, the diamonds will need to be removed which is a time-consuming and expensive process.